Day 116 of a Year Long Road Trip Along America’s Scenic Byways

-What a glorious and educational day.
-With the morning calm, the lake’s choppy waters turned so smooth that the mirror like surface reflected images of the dam and spillway in the glistening, morning sun.
+What a glorious and educational day!
+With the morning calm, the lake’s choppy waters turned so smooth that the mirror like surface reflected images of the dam and spillway in the glistening sun.
 We spent a leisurely morning at the campground boiling water for coffee and oatmeal and just enjoying the peace of birds chirping and woodpeckers tapping on trees.
-It was one of the first mornings on my entire adventure that I wasn’t baking hot, freezing cold, or waving mosquitoes away…definitely a day for a lawn chair and sunglasses.
+It was one of the first mornings on my entire adventure that I wasn’t baking hot, freezing cold, or waving mosquitoes away!
+It was definitely a day for a lawn chair and sunglasses.

 While I failed to locate the geocache at Tenkiller State Park, I found three others today: one regular cache and two virtual caches.
 The first two I found at the Cherokee Heritage Center which includes a museum, a recreated Indian village, tributes to various Cherokees, as well as ruins of a Cherokee Female Seminary.

 Given I’m far from a history buff or perhaps I should just call myself a neophyte, my education began at the Cherokee National History Museum.
 At some point in time I obviously learned about the Trail of Tears.
 I knew the government took land from the Indians and many died as they were forced to move west.

 For some reason; however, I thought there was only one trail.
 I guess that’s the black and white and literal part of me!
 The museum’s map outlined four different trails.
 The Choctaw came to Oklahoma from Mississippi, the Chickasaw moved from Alabama and Arkansas, the Seminoles were forced out of Florida, and the Muskogee left Georgia and Alabama to resettle in Oklahoma.